University of Rochester is on a 655-acre campus in the suburban setting of Rochester, New York.

 University of Rochester offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Want to visit but can't make the trip?
 Explore University of Rochester's campus without leaving home by taking a virtual campus tour